 It is the most common type of light pole.
 The cross-section is a circular light pole.

-The cross-section of solar light poles can be also hexagonal and octagonal in style also.
-The price of this light pole is slightly higher compared to other types of poles because the process is more labor-intensive.
+The cross-section of solar light poles can also be hexagonal and octagonal in style.
+This light pole’s price is slightly higher than other types of poles because the process is more labor-intensive.

 Generally, it refers to circular light poles with the same diameter at the top and bottom.
-Straight rods are the cheapest given the same parameters.
-If you want to cut down the cost of lighting projects, straight poles are a great choice for light poles, those within six (6) meters in height.
+Straight rods are the cheapest, given the same parameters.
+If you want to cut down the cost of lighting projects, straight poles are a great choice for light poles within six (6) meters in height.

 Large and Small Pole

 A large section of the smaller diameter of this pole is welded to a small selection of the larger diameter pole.
 At the same height, the price of large and small poles is higher than that of straight bars.